tug37130/CEDStormwater/README.md

 If running the executable:
 1. Download and Save the .exe File
     - In the GitHub repository, select and download the .exe file.
-This will be labeled as "INSERTFINALNAMEHERE"
+This will be labeled as "SWLayerGenerator"
     - Save the executable to an accessible location such as your Desktop or Documents.
         - Please refrain from saving this in a project folder.